sea anemones text index | photo index

 Very long anemone

 Where seen?
-A stout anemone that is sometimes seen alone in sandy areas near reefs and seagrasses on our Southern shores.
+A stout anemone that is sometimes seen on our Northern and Southern shores.
+Usually alone in sand bars and sandy stretches near reefs and seagrasses and in sandy artificial swimming lagoons.

 Pulau Semakau, Aug 11